-The communication with WIPO is mainly provided via PCT-EDI and by e-mail and telephone.
+The communication with WIPO is mainly provided via ePCT, PCT-EDI and by e-mail and telephone.
 The WIPO feedback is evaluated and addressed by the PCT Section of the PRH and necessary amendments to the internal guidelines (for example detailed checklists) of the PCT Section are made.
 The PRH communicates rarely with designated and elected Offices.

-6. DOCUMENTATION
+7. DOCUMENTATION

-21.17 Explanatory note: The QMS of the Authority needs to be clearly described and implemented so that all processes in the Authority and the resulting products and services can be monitored, controlled, and checked for conformity.
-This is done in the documents that make up the Quality Manual of the Authority (see paragraph 21.18).
+21.22 Explanatory note: The QMS of the Authority needs to be clearly described and implemented so that all processes in the Authority and the resulting products and services can be monitored, controlled, and checked for conformity.
+This is done by documenting the procedures and processes affecting the quality of work as a reference for staff and management at the Authority (see paragraph 21.23).

 (Note: This point is informative.
-No response is required by the template to paragraph 21.17)
+No response is required by the template to paragraph 21.22)

-21.18 The documents that make up the Quality Manual serve to document the procedures and processes affecting the quality of work, such as classification, search, examination and related administrative work.
-In particular, the Quality Manual indicates where to find instructions on the procedures to be followed.
+21.23 The material that makes up the reference for staff and management at the Authority serves to document the procedures and processes affecting the quality of work, such as classification, search, examination and related administrative work.
+In particular, the reference indicates where to find instructions on the procedures to be followed.